 Specify the value of repo_releasever

-more information about the AMI version number for your container
+the AMI version number for your container name, see the

 These settings configure the lock-on-launch feature, which causes the AMI to use a fixed, specific repository version when it launches, and disables the automatic installation of security updates.
 Both are required to use a custom AMI with Elastic Beanstalk.